 What distinguishes an inpatient rehabilitation hospital or unit from other health care settings?

 The hallmark of the inpatient rehabilitation hospitals and units is a highly integrated team approach to treatment.
-The rehabilitation team is led by a physiatrist, a board certified physician who specializes in physical medicine and rehabilitation (PM&R) and includes rehabilitation nurses, physical therapists, occupational therapists, speech language pathologists, psychologists and neuropsychologists, cognitive therapists, social workers/case managers and dietitians, as well as prosthetists, orthotists, recreation therapists and other clinicians.
+The rehabilitation team is led by a licensed physician with specialized training and experience in inpatient rehabilitation, and includes rehabilitation nurses, physical therapists, occupational therapists, speech language pathologists, psychologists and neuropsychologists, cognitive therapists, social workers/case managers and dietitians, as well as prosthetists, orthotists, recreation therapists and other clinicians.

 By tailoring treatment to individual needs and rehabilitation goals, the inpatient rehabilitation hospital teams optimize the abilities, independence and quality of life of each patient.